Chevy-Lu/Stellar-Transaction-Submitter/README.md

 - To query the network for previous submitted transactions just re-input a previously used XDR.

-- This is a satandalone app, meaning that it can run just using an internet browser.
-It doesn't require any dependencies and is OS agnostic.
+- This is a satandalone app, it can run just using an internet browser.

 - This tool is meant to complement [Stellar-Offline-Multisig.html](https://github.com/Chevy-Lu/Stellar-Offline-Multisig)